conan-io/docs/reference/commands/consumer/info.rst

 It is not necessary to modify the generated html file.
 Conan will automatically use the local paths to the cache files if present, or the internet ones if not.

-You can find where the package is installed in your cache by using the argument ``--paths``:
+You can find where the package is installed in your cache by using the argument :command:`--paths`:

 .. code-block:: bash